Marwan951/Speech-Emotion-Recognition/README.md

 # Demo
-Experience my Speech Emotion Recognition (SER) System in action! 🎙️🎭 [Unmute 🔊 the video to hear the voice].
+🎥 Watch the showcasing my SER System in action 🎙️🎭.
+Remember to unmute 🔊 the video to hear the voice and experience the emotions detected.

 https://github.com/Marwan951/Speech-Emotion-Recognition/assets/95751506/af1563fb-fe9f-4bff-9928-b0650d47a1eb
 # Speech Emotion Recognition